-A pet custody agreement is exactly what it sounds like – a contract to assign custody for a family pet.
-This document is commonly used between individuals in a romantic relationship and helps them decide on the ownership of pets when a relationship ends can be fairly tricky.
+A pet custody agreement is a contract used to assign custody of a family pet.
+This document is commonly used between individuals in a romantic relationship and helps them decide on the ownership of pets if their relationship ends.
 This legal agreement stipulates who retains ownership of pets, which party is responsible for financial upkeep, and whether or not there will be visitation time for the non-custodial ex-partner.

 Unlike a child custody agreement, many courts can’t order custody of a pet during a divorce proceeding.
 Courts will often treat the pet as property and the person who purchased or pays the majority of the pet’s upkeep would likely be given full ownership.
 An agreement that both parties consult on and agree to is the best way to handle a situation where both spouses want to share time with the pet.

 When a Pet Custody Agreement is Needed